 This depends on where you work.

-Typical starting salaries for careers in journalism on a weekly newspaper are £16,000, on a daily regional they are about £18,000.
+Typical starting salaries for careers in journalism on a weekly newspaper are £18,000.
+On a daily regional they are about £20,000.
 The money goes up when you become senior or an editor.

 And if you reach the top in TV and radio you could earn £millions.

-"I was a little apprehensive before starting the course as I questioned whether I would be able to keep up with my fellow University-educated students.
-I soon discovered it didn't really matter if I had been to University or not as most employers I spoke to valued an NCTJ education more than a degree.
+"I was a little apprehensive before starting the course as I questioned whether I would be able to keep up with my fellow university-educated students.

 "After the course, I put the skills I'd acquired at Journalist Works to the test during a work experience stint at The Argus.
 A few weeks after my placement the News Editor at the time called me up, told me he'd liked my work and offered me a job.
 I remember he joked "they taught you well upstairs" and I gladly accepted the job.

-"Studying for the NCTJ at Journalist Works not only saved me a thousands of pounds in tuition fees, but also a hard slog at University too."
+"Studying at Journalist Works not only saved me a thousands of pounds in tuition fees, but also a hard slog at university too."

 Will I definitely get a job and become a journalist at the end of the course?